ofiwg/libfabric/man/fi_poll.3.md

 The fi_close call releases all resources associated with a wait set.
 The wait set must not be bound to any other opened resources prior to being closed.

-## fi_control

-The fi_control call is used to access provider or implementation specific details of the wait set.
-Access to the wait set should be serialized across all calls when fi_control is invoked, as it may redirect the implementation of wait set operations.
-The following control commands are usable with a wait set.

-*FI_GETWAIT (void \*\*)*
-: This command allows the user to retrieve the low-level wait object(s) associated with the wait set.
-The format of the wait-object is specified during wait set creation, through the wait set attributes.
-The fi_control arg parameter should be an address to a struct fi_wait_obj_set.

-{% highlight c %}
-struct fi_wait_obj_set {
-	size_t            len;      /* size of obj array entries */
-	enum fi_wait_obj  wait_obj; /* type of wait obj */
-	void             *obj;      /* array of wait objects */ };
-{% endhighlight %}

-: On input, len should indicate the size in bytes referenced by the obj field.
-On output, the needed size will be returned.
-The underlying wait objects will be returned in the obj array.
-If insufficient space is provided, the results will be truncated.
-The wait_obj field may be used to identify the format of the wait objects.

 ## fi_wait